 Feral pigs also carry more than 30 bacterial and viral pathogens and multiple parasites.
 Foot-and-mouth disease remains a top concern due to its potential to devastate livestock herds..
 Wallowing and runoff can contaminate streams and wetlands used by wildlife, pets, and people.

-• A 70 percent population reduction within two years, and
+- 70 percent population reduction within two years

-• A 99 percent reduction in rooting damage on treated properties (NRCS).
+- 99 percent reduction in rooting damage on treated properties (NRCS)

-Producers also reported roughly a 40 percent drop in agricultural losses once sustained control was in place.
+Producers also reported roughly a 40 percent decrease in agricultural losses once sustained control was in place.

-The key is scale.
-Removal must continue year after year, and neighboring landowners must work in step.
-USDA’s National Wildlife Research Center is developing integrated tools, from trapping systems to aerial removal and better detection technologies.
+The takeaway is scale and consistency.
+Removal must continue year after year, and adjacent landowners have to stay aligned.
+That’s why the USDA National Wildlife Research Center continues developing integrated tools—ranging from advanced trapping systems to aerial removal methods and improved detection technologies—to support long-term, landscape-level management.

 Takeaway